GustavoCosta29/GustavoCosta29/README.md

 - 🔭 Looking for the first opportunity in the programming area.
-- 🌱 Studying React and Node (Alura).
+- 🌱 Studying React.js and Node.js (Alura).
 - 📫 Contact me on email: gucostapt@gmail.com
 - 😄 Pronouns: he/him